 Detailed Comparison:

 - Santorini has more than 16 Wineries and Wine Tours you can take.
-The wine tasting experience usually includes amazing views, amazingly refreshing local wine and greek meze/nibbles.
+The wine tasting experience usually includes amazing views, refreshing local wine, and Greek meze/nibbles.

 - Santorini’s wineries are top world venues for weddings because of their romantic settings and the stunning views